✽ Terroir & Cheeses of Charlevoix

 For fresher and milder cheeses, a latte or cappuccino offers a gentle pairing: the creamy milk foam resonates with the melting texture of the cheese, creating a palette of whites and creams on the palate.
 Simple, harmonious, comforting.

-Terroir at the Counter
+Terroir at the counter

-At Carrera Café: Charlevoix Cheese Boards
+At Carrera Café: Charlevoix boards

 Since the opening of Carrera Café, Charlevoix cheeses have held a central place on our tasting boards.
-A way to bring the cheese route to Petit-Champlain.
+A way to bring the cheese route right to Petit-Champlain.

-The Carrera Signature Board
+The Carrera signature board

-The cured meats-cheese pairing
+The charcuterie-cheese pairing

-Borderon et Fils Bread
+The bread from Borderon et Fils

-Savor the Charlevoix terroir
+Savor the terroir of Charlevoix

 View the menu Our story